bendalab/plottools/docs/guide.md

 instead a single module takes care about these general issues (4.), they can be modified in no time. [rcParams](https://matplotlib.org/stable/tutorials/introductory/customizing.html) in matplotlib belong there.
-The modules provided by the `plottools` package aim at such a separation of content and design.
+See [coding a figure](code.md) for more about the separation of content and design.

 ### Second reason: *figures want to be used*.